China (film): Casting

 The film originally was considered a vehicle for Loretta Young, who was an enthusiastic supporter of China during the war and who had just signed a three-year deal with Paramount to make two movies a year.
-By September, Alan Ladd and William Bendix were assigned to the film, with John Farrow to direct, in colour.
+By September, Alan Ladd and William Bendix were assigned to the film, with John Farrow to direct, in color.
 Young pulled out, claiming she was dissatisfied with her role.
 However, she appears to have changed her mind.
 "I thought it was going to be good", she said.
 "It was a war picture.
 It was full of action and a bit of vindictiveness... pretty little orphan girls."

 William Bendix was cast as Ladd's sidekick, a departure from the "heavy" that he had played in earlier roles.
 He would go on to play Ladd's sidekick in The Blue Dahlia (1946), Calcutta (Shot in 1945, released in 1947) and The Deep Six (1958).

 Except for the three leads (and the brief role of Ladd's girlfriend before the journey begins), all of the cast were of Chinese descent or elsewhere in East Asia, causing the filmmakers to look outside normal casting avenues.
 Sen Yung, Philip Ahn and Richard Loo played lead supporting roles.

 Helena Kuo was meant to play a small role but did not end up appearing in the film.